Career Development at MCAA

 |Want to sponsor and help the industry's future professionals for 2014?

 Contact Jan Grillo at email@example.com.

 MCAA Proudly Supports ACE Mentor Program

-MCAA has become a national board of directors member of the ACE Mentor Program, a national program that introduces and educates high school students about the construction industry and the career opportunities that it offers.
+MCAA has been a national board of directors member of the ACE Mentor Program since 2007.
+ACE Mentor is a national program that introduces and educates high school students about the construction industry and the career opportunities that it offers.
 Founded in 1994 by Charles H. Thornton, world-renowned structural engineer and co-owner of New York-based Thornton Tomasetti, Inc., ACE Mentor reaches into urban high schools and matches teams of interested students with mentors from the architecture, construction and engineering industries (hence, the name ACE) who expose the students to the building industry through regular after-school meetings, visits to their offices and project sites, and competitions.
 ACE encourages qualified students to further their education in college or technical schools and offers scholarships to help them.
 MCAA's student chapter program is uniquely positioned to further its own and ACE Mentor's goals by matching mentors from MCAA student chapters with nearby ACE high schools.
-For more information about ACE, please contact Ann Mattheis at email@example.com or ACE Mentor executive director Pamela Mullender at firstname.lastname@example.org.
+For more information about ACE, please contact Ann Mattheis at Ann Mattheis at firstname.lastname@example.org or ACE Mentor Executive Director John Strock at email@example.com.